-Earlier in September, whilst staying two nights in Manchester, as a food blogger I had a list of food places to visit thanks to some of your suggestions on Instagram.
-Therefore, after I finished work at the Etihad Stadium, I visited Scene’s Indian Kitchen for dinner, a well-known halal restaurant based in Spinningfields.
+Earlier in September, whilst staying two nights in Manchester as a food blogger.
+I visited Scene Dining in Manchester as I had a list of food places to visit thanks to some of your suggestions on Instagram.
+Therefore, after I finished work at the Etihad Stadium, I went to visit Scene’s Indian Kitchen for late evening dinner, a well-known halal restaurant based in Spinningfields.

 On a Monday evening, luckily I did not require to reserve a spot as it was just before peak time when people tend to arrive and places are fully booked.
 Hence, I managed to get a seat without any booking.

-The atmosphere and seating area, I felt was really good as you can have various cultural backgrounds around in this restaurant, whether it be a group of friends or families or people from work.
-You can tell it’s a go-to place, whether it be after work or a meal out with the friends or family.
+The atmosphere and seating area were good.
+As you can have various cultural backgrounds around in this restaurant, whether it be a group of friends or families or people from work.
+You can tell it’s a go-to place, whether it be after work or a meal out with friends or family.

-One thing I was not aware of or was mentioned that there charge you for the starters too, like the Pappadoms 80p and the chutney sauces £1.95.
+One thing I was not aware of or was mentioned that they charge you for starters too, like the Pappadoms 80p and the chutney sauces £1.95.

-After 10-15minutes of resisting not to eat the starters, so I can gather a picture of the whole meal together on the table.
+After 10-15minutes resisting not eating the starters, I can gather a picture of the whole meal together on the table.
 The Makhani Chicken with my butter naan arrived, I have to say it was amazing, loved the taste as good as it looked.

-Here is the final outcome of my food below as I resisted to capture this shot below 🙂
+Here is the outcome for my food below as I resisted capturing the shot below.

-At Scene’s Indian Kitchen, there also have a separate menu for both lunch and evening at this restaurant depending when you arrive here.
+At Scene’s Indian Kitchen, there is also a separate menu for both lunch and evening at this restaurant depending on when you arrive here.
 I arrived here in the evening so I was given an evening menu to pick from, which had more options than the Lunch menu.

 The price came up to be just over £20 for my whole meal including mains and starters.

-Overall experience, although I did not have everything on the menu, going by what I had with the starters and mains I give Scene’s an 8 out of 10.
-If you want to go with your friends to just chill, there have a shisha lounge at the front entrance, which tends to be quite busy and full of energy.
+The overall experience at Scene Dining, although I did not have everything on the menu, going by what I had with the starters and mains I give Scene’s an 8 out of 10.
+If you want to go with your friends just chill.
+There is a shisha lounge at the front entrance, which tends to be quite busy and full of energy.

-Thanks for reading my blog post, let me know in the comment section below if you have been to Scene’s Indian Kitchen and have had other dishes or their desserts.
-I would definitely try their delicious looking desserts next time I’m around up north in Manchester as I was quite full up from having the Makhani Chicken.
+Thanks for reading my blog post.
+Let me know in the comment section below if you have been to Scene’s Indian Kitchen and have had other dishes or their desserts.
+I will try their delicious looking desserts next time I’m around up north in Manchester as I was quite full up from having the Makhani Chicken.